bain-cs110/bain-cs110.github.io/pages/_assignments/hw1.md

 > This assumes that you have already successfully completed and submitted [Tutorial 1](/assignments/tutorial01).
 If you have not done so yet, please go do that first.

 ### Step 1: Download the Template Files
-Download the starter files by clicking on the big button below and extract it in your homeworks folder (inside your cs110 folder). *Make sure to extract it so that you can see the individual files (and on a Winwdows PC) you don't see that pink thing at the top of the Explorer.* We've demoed this in class a few times, but for PC users, remember there's a video walkthrough from [Lecture 02](/lectures/week01-lecture03).
+Download the starter files by clicking on the big button below and extract it in your homeworks folder (inside your cs110 folder). *Make sure to extract it so that you can see the extracted folder (and on a Winwdows PC) you don't see that pink thing at the top of the Explorer.* We saw this in class on Friday but will also do it this coming Monday and Wednesday.
+For PC users, remember there's a video walkthrough from [Lecture 02](/lectures/week01-lecture03).

 <a class="nu-button" href="/course-files/homework/hw01_template.zip" target="_blank">
     Homework Starter Files <i class="fas fa-download"></i>
 </a>

-After doing this, you should have your `cs110` folder, inside of it you'll have a folder called `homeworks`, and inside that folder you'll have a brand new folder called `hw01` with three files inside of it.
+After doing this, you should have your `cs110` folder, inside of it you'll have a folder called `homeworks`, and inside that folder you'll have a brand new folder called `hw01` with three files inside of it:
+* `MyTurtle.py` (this needs to be in the folder, but you won't be editing it)
+* `turtle_programs.py`
+* `calculator_programs.py`

 ### Step 2: More Turtle Programming
 We'll first focus on programming our turtles in the `turtle_programs.py` file.